okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### Bug fixed in 2021.11.3

-When the [ThreatInsight configuration](/docs/reference/api/threat-insight/#threatinsight-configuration-api-operations) endpoint was called, the response included non-standard date and timestamp formats for the `created` and `lastUpdated` keys.
+When the [ThreatInsight configuration](/docs/reference/api/threat-insight/#threatinsight-configuration-api-operations) endpoint was called, the response included non-standard date and timestamp formats for the `created` and `lastUpdated` properties.
 (OKTA-445365)

 ### Weekly release 2021.11.2